ColaLight/colalightslk/requirements/roles.md

 ## Electronics and Firmware Engineer
 (Postgraduate or final year project)

-Responsible for delivering all electronics and firmware for teh ColaLightSLK project.
+Responsible for delivering all electronics and firmware for the ColaLightSLK project.

-### The following skills are desireable
+### The following skills are desirable
-Electronics - basic switchmode design, buck,boost and variant topologies Electronics - Current, voltage and temperature sensing using ADC Electronics - Current and voltage limiting, undervoltage protection Electronics - Efficiency trial and testing to optimise application of above Electronics - Basic PCB Layout and schematic skills (Eagle Cad) Firmware - Familiarity designing embedded code on limited resource microcontrollers FirmWare - Code will be written in C using GCC,Make and GNU croos toolchain
+Electronics - basic switch mode design, buck,boost and variant topologies Electronics - Current, voltage and temperature sensing using ADC Electronics - Current and voltage limiting, under voltage protection Electronics - Efficiency trial and testing to optimise application of above Electronics - Basic PCB Layout and schematic skills (Eagle Cad) Firmware - Familiarity designing embedded code on limited resource micro controllers Firmware - Code will be written in C using GCC,Make and GNU cross tool chain

 ### Bonus skills:
-Knowledge or experiences building efficient battery powered devices and low power techniques Experience with ARM microcontrollers especially Cortex M0 Environmental oriented project experience and awareness Indian dielect/speaking abilities
+Knowledge or experiences building efficient battery powered devices and low power techniques Experience with ARM micro controller especially Cortex M0 Environmental oriented project experience and awareness Indian dialect/speaking abilities